IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 Binder
 ++++++

-Researchers can launch Jupyter Notebooks, RStudio, and other computational environments by inputting the DOI of a Dataverse dataset on https://mybinder.org
+Researchers can launch Jupyter Notebooks, RStudio, and other computational environments by entering the DOI of a Dataverse dataset on https://mybinder.org

 Institutions can self host BinderHub.
 Dataverse is one of the supported `repository providers <https://binderhub.readthedocs.io/en/latest/developer/repoproviders.html#supported-repoproviders>`_.